coalio/isholrc/README.md

 - You will need to convert the lyrics manually to kana (it can be romanized automatically for the `<word>` output, the original kana will be left in `<nihongoword>`)
 - You will need to manually add the xml to your IshoTyping/Typing Mania folder and include it in its respective list xml
+- The tool is **made for IshoTyping**, but it can be used with Typing Mania with a few modifications of which you'll have to take care manually